 Act 862 of 2017 allows a public school district and open-enrollment public charter school to develop a plan for alternative methods of instruction to be used on days when the superintendent closes school due to exceptional or emergency circumstances.

-The Arkadelphia Public School District has been approved by the Arkansas Department of Education to utilize up to 10 Alternate Method of Instruction (AMI) days per year in order to provide learning opportunities for students when the District is closed due to exceptional or emergency circumstances such as contagious disease outbreak, inclement weather, utility outage, or other acts of God.
+The Arkadelphia Public School District has been approved by the Arkansas Department of Education to utilize up to 10 Alternate Method of Instruction (AMI) days beginning in the 2021-22 School.
+This approval extends to the next four years.
+AMI Days enable APSD to provide learning opportunities for students when the District is closed due to exceptional or emergency circumstances such as contagious disease outbreak, inclement weather, utility outage, or other acts of God.

 AMI Attendance Policy

 A student in a virtual/remote environment who is not physically present on campus will be marked present if the student stays engaged in the remote learning.